Fundamental mechanisms of energy exchanges in autonomous measurements based on dispersive qubit-light interaction: Introduction

 \section{Introduction}

 In quantum mechanics, measurements of observables which do not commute with the system's bare Hamiltonian are ubiquitous, a paradigmatic example being the measurement of a free particle's position.
-Recently, such measurements have been investigated as fuel for quantum engines, in which the measurement channels are analogous to hot thermal baths~\cite{Elouard2017Extracting,Yi2017SingleTemperature,Mohammady2017Szilard,Elouard2018Efficient,Ding2018MeasurementDriven,Buffoni2019MeasurementCooling,Jordan2020MeasurementEnginesInterpretation,Bresque2021Two-Qubit,Stevens2022Energetics,Jussiau2023ManyBody}.
+Recently, such measurements have been investigated as fuel for quantum engines, in which the measurement channels are analogous to hot thermal baths~\cite{Elouard2017Extracting,Yi2017SingleTemperature,Mohammady2017Szilard,Elouard2018Efficient,Ding2018MeasurementDriven,Buffoni2019MeasurementCooling,Jordan2020MeasurementEnginesInterpretation,Bresque2021Two-Qubit,Stevens2022Energetics,Yanik2022ThermodynamicsMeasurement,Jussiau2023ManyBody}.
 In these setups, the system's energy change due to the measurement has been dubbed \textit{quantum heat}~\cite{Elouard2017Role} or \textit{measurement energy}~\cite{Rogers2022Postselection}.
-Following von Neumann's description~\cite{Book_Wiseman2009Measurement}, a quantum measurement arises from a \textit{pre-measurement}, i.e., a closed-system interaction between the measured system and a second one called \textit{quantum meter}.
-Insights about the energy transfers happening during a measurement can be gained by studying the pre-measurement dynamics~\cite{Bresque2021Two-Qubit,XiayuPaper}.
-When the pre-measurement features a scattering-type dynamics~\cite{Book_Taylor2006Scattering}, i.e., the system-meter interaction Hamiltonian is time-independent and autonomously turns on and off, the sum of system's and meter's bare energies is conserved and the measurement energy is balanced by the meter's energy change.
+Following von Neumann's description~\cite{jordan2024quantum}, a quantum measurement primarily arises from a \textit{pre-measurement}, i.e., a closed-system interaction between the measured system and a second one called a \textit{quantum meter}.
+Further insights about the energy transfers happening during a measurement can be gained by studying the pre-measurement dynamics~\cite{Bresque2021Two-Qubit,Linpeng2023QuantumEnergetics}.
+When the pre-measurement features a scattering-type dynamics~\cite{Book_Taylor2006Scattering}, i.e., the system-meter interaction Hamiltonian is time-independent and autonomously turns on and off, the sum of the system's and meter's bare energies is the same at the beginning and at the end of the process.
+Hence, the measurement energy is conserved and it is balanced by the meter's energy change.